You asked, we answered

 How much is the out of pocket rate?

-It is our goal to make psychotherapy accessible to all people.
-It should not be a luxury or a tool only for a select few.
 We understand that therapy can be expensive.
 Contact us and we can discuss private rates.
 If you are in need of a sliding scale rate we can discuss a fee.
 Each therapist has different fees based on their level of experience.
 Please CONTACT US to inquire about the rate of a particular therapist.

 How does payment work?